 Interviewer Your inventory is unmatched without doubt but why do you have so many of each style and year with many the same color.

 TLM Ya' can't sell out of an empty wagon and it makes it easier when reloading our inventory.
 We know what people want and we give them that.
-Our Corvette collection is the largest and most diverse in the world but our clientele has a lot in common with each other including many with the same taste and desires and it's important that we meet their demands.
+Our Corvette collection is the most diverse in the world but our clientele has a lot in common with each other including many with the same taste and desires and it's important that we meet their demands.

 Interviewer How do you determine the history, provenance, and previous owners of a car?